JCNTH/trackingdemo/backend/CAPABILITIES.md

 **What we're doing:** Using wrist midpoint as proxy
 **What we need:** Actual object segmentation to get real boundaries and calculate geometric center

-This is where SAM3 (Segment Anything Model) would come in handy.
-We have the model in the repo (`sam3/`), but haven't integrated it yet.
+SAM3 (Segment Anything Model) would enable this.
+The model exists in the repo (`sam3/`) but is not yet integrated.

 ### 4. No Contact Point Detection